You are tired. You need to know how to take care of yourself.

 As moms, wives, women, we take care of everyone and everything.

 We manage budgets and run errands and keep track of things at home and do laundry and cook and clean and nurse and teach and drive and on and on and on…

 Our husband helps.
 We have supportive families.
 We might even get daily thank yous.

 But, as much as people try, they have a hard time knowing what we need to refresh, rejuvenate, regroup and recharge.

 You have the job of taking care of you.

-And I know as well as you, that wanting to take care of you is easier said than done.
+And I know as well as you, that wanting to take care of yourself is easier said than done.

 Taking care of ourselves is something we ALL KNOW WE SHOULD DO.

 But doing it?

 On most days… nearly impossible.